Typhoon Bart (1999): Impact

 Bart also spawned a tornado outbreak.
 The first tornado, rated F0–F1 in strength, occurred in the Nagasaki Prefecture late on September 23.
 This was succeeded by tornadoes of F1 and F2 intensity in the Kochi and Yamaguchi prefectures, respectively.
 The four other tornadoes occurred in the Aichi Prefecture; two were rated F1, one was rated F2, and one was rated F3.
 The majority of damage during the outbreak was associated with the F3 tornado which grew up to 550 m and tracked for 18 km.
 The tornado completely demolished 40 houses and damaged 309 others, resulting in 415 injuries.
 The F2 in the Aichi Prefecture also destroyed a house and damaged two others; it caused 38 injuries.
 The F2 in the Yamaguchi Prefecture injured 13 people.
 These tornadoes occurred in the right front quadrant of the typhoon, a historically favorable quadrant for tornadic activity.
 The presence of high convective available potential energy and strong wind shear favored the development of supercell thunderstorms across Japan on September 23–24.
+Damages totaled to ¥163.1 billion (US$1.43 billion).